Fair warning: content delivery networks are a little more on the technical, obscure side.

-And since Google factors page speed into your rankings, they make good sense to use.
+Since Google factors page speed into your rankings, CDNs make good sense.
+Let’s explore this opportunity further.

 How Do Content Delivery Networks Work?

-They’re simple to understand: they deliver web pages and other web content to your users based on their geographic location, the origin of the web page, and the content delivery server.
+CDNs deliver web pages and other content to your users based on their geographic location, the origin of the web page, and the content delivery server.
 The closer the CDN server is to the user, the faster the delivery, the better their experience, and the more likely you are to make a sale.

-So if you host your website in New York, but have a user visit from Los Angeles or Sydney, Australia, a CDN would be located geographically closer and speed up the loading of your web page for them.
+Let’s say you host your website in New York.
+If a user visits your site from Los Angeles or Sydney, Australia, a CDN located geographically closer to his or her location would speed up how quickly your web pages load for them.

 When Should You Use a CDN?

-Honestly, they’re not the first speed improvement to make for your website.
-A CDN can be costly and relatively difficult to implement.
+Honestly, CDNs are in fact not the primary speed improvement you should make for your website as they are sometimes costly and relatively difficult to implement.
+With this in mind, you should first:

 Who Should Use a CDN?

-Technically, every website which has more than 1 user at a time can benefit from a CDN.
+Technically, every website with more than one user at a time can benefit from a CDN.
+However, these are especially useful for the following situations:

 Some Helpful Information to Know about CDNs

-If you want your user experience to be the best it can possibly be, a CDN’s a must-have.
-It might be just the edge you need to beat your competition.
+If you want to maximize your user experience to the greatest degree possible, a CDN is truly a website must-have.
+It might just give you the edge you need to beat out your competition.